MileHacker Logo

 Pick your local transport based on your comfort, budget, and destination.
 Taxis and ride-sharing offer convenience in cities.

-For unique local experiences, Candongueiros offer a glimpse into Angolan daily life, however greater risks.
+For distinctive local experiences, Candongueiros offer a glimpse into Angolan daily life, but with greater risks.
 Always prioritize your well-being.